kavbansal/prioriteams/docs/it4_dap.md

 # Tasks

--Register for an event should have unique endpoint for each event -Resister page just becomes one user entering their availability… thats it -Profile page will have list of meetings that have been registered for -Events page only shows MY events
+Register for an event should have unique endpoint for each event

+Resister page just becomes one user entering their availability… thats it

+Profile page will have list of meetings that have been registered for

+Events page only shows MY events

--Upon submission of availabilities, calculate time -Deal with edge cases with algorithm
+Upon submission of availabilities, calculate time

+Deal with edge cases with algorithm

--Deploy to Heroku
+Deploy to Heroku